dellswor/lost/README.txt

-sql/ 		- Directory for scripts supporting the database src/		- Directory for the application code doc/		- Directory for the LaTeX sources to build the documentation
+sql/ 		- Directory for scripts supporting the database src/		- Directory for the application code doc/		- Directory for the LaTeX sources to build the documentation util/ 		- Directory for some utility programs, like the crypto demos